isFakeAccount/TrueRateMeStatBot/README.md

 **What limitation do I have?**

-- I can be summoned by the mods allowed in the config file.
+- I can only be summoned in the subreddits mentions in the config file and by the moderators of subreddit.
+- If I am summoned back to back, I will get slow due to rate limiting.

 # Configuration